seyong2/portfolio/docs/data-science/nlp/lstm.md

 ### Input Gate

 After discarding unneeded information from $$C_{t-1}$$, the next step is to add new information.
-The input gate determines how much of the new candidate cell state $$C̃_t$$ should be added to the current cell state C_t.
+The input gate determines how much of the new candidate cell state $$C̃_t$$ should be added to the current cell state $$C_t$$.
 The candidate cell state is the new information that could update the cell state.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/26352159-b724-4bc5-bd5c-516f1502f282" title="lstm-input">